-It has been wonderful to see everyone on the screen from week to week – even if those of us with smartphones could only see four images at once.
+It was wonderful to see everyone on the screen from week to week – even if those of us with smartphones could only see four images at once.

 What luxury for some: twenty five pictures at a glance!

 But . . . seeing our friends and fellow singers is one thing; hearing them is another issue altogether.
-There is a small time delay between hearing someone else’s sound and being able to respond, and it quickly becomes apparent that if we try to sing or play together the result is just an awful noise. . . so the system of rehearsing had to adapt: the MD (now re-designated the Zoom meeting host J) constantly reminding us to ‘Mute’ (that’s a big change in itself!) and playing the voice parts on piano, one at a time or in various combinations, for us to sing along with – although of course we could not hear anyone else.
+There is a small time delay between hearing someone else’s sound and being able to respond, and it quickly became apparent that if we tried to sing or play together the result was just an awful noise. . . so the system of rehearsing had to adapt: the MD (now re-designated the Zoom meeting host J) constantly reminded us to ‘Mute’ (that’s was big change in itself!) and playing the voice parts on piano, one at a time or in various combinations, for us to sing along with – although of course we could not hear anyone else.
 The alternative was to show a You Tube video of someone else’s recording, complete with their MD’s idiosyncrasies of tempo and pronunciation.
 We discovered some very interesting performances, and not always in a good way!